nestauk/sg_covid_impact/reports/technical_report/4_results.md

 > 12 May 2020 Civic Amenity Booking System by dgfarmer | posted in: Uncategorised | 0 Modus helps Civic Amenity Sites re-open after lockdown.
 We have been working with various Civic Amenity Site operators to produce a booking system suitable for use to regulate traffic at sites as they re-open after l...

-A further factor likely contributing to the poor outcomes from the topic modelling is the distribution of notice lengths - a large number of notices are extremely short and a large number are extremely long!
+A further factor contributing to the poor outcomes from the topic modelling is the distribution of notice lengths - a large number of notices are extremely short and a large number are extremely long!
 Figure [@fig:notice_length] shows the notice length distribution - note the logarithmic x-scale.

 <!-- Histograms require too much data for interactives! -->
 <!-- <div class=altair s3_path="notice_length.json" static_path="notice_length.png" id="fig:notice_length">. -->